codeforreal1/compressO/README.md

     This error is same as the one above on FAQ 1.
 It's just, Apple made the message different to scare the end user.
 Please have a look at the solution above.
       </p>

+3.  <strong>App not working on Debian 13 & Ubuntu 24 </strong>
+    Tauri seems to be missing some packages that was removed in Debian 13 and it's derivatives like Ubuntu 24.
+Tauri team is investigating the issue.
+No solution atm, unfortunately.

 ### License 🚨

 <a href="./LICENSE">AGPL 3.0 License</a>